anssih/finqwerty/README.md

 ./gradlew assembleDebug
 ```

-Some of the Pro1 layouts (fin/nor/swe and cze qwertz) are generated from other layouts automatically by `generate_layouts.sh`
+Some of the Pro1 layouts (fin/nor/swe and cze qwertz) are generated from other layouts automatically by `generate_layouts.py`
 which has to be run manually if the Pro1 cze or Pro1 dan layouts are modified
 (TODO: integrate that into the Gradle build and remove the generated files from git).